tesk9/palette/README.md

 ## Accessibility

-Use helpers like `contrast` and `sufficientContrast` to verify that your font size, boldness, and colors meet accessibility standards.
+Use helpers like `contrast` and `sufficientContrast` to verify that your font size, boldness, and colours meet accessibility standards.

 ```
 import Colour exposing (Colour)